aioqzone/gh-simple-api/README.md

   - project: Which project to remove files from.
   - files: The files to remove.
   - index-branch: Your GitHub Page branch, default as `idx-pages`.
+  - rebuild: Whether to rebuild the pages after success.

 ``` yaml
 project: project1